muyun/dev.nllp/note/note-ra.md

 #### note

+##### 2021-07-02
+* TODO
+    - think about your goal
+    - co-work with the law?

+##### 2021-06-25
+* TODO
+    - scrape the definitation  from [CUDA](https://zenodo.org/record/4595826#.YNU88BMzbUI)
+    - for example:
+     "CUSTOMERS" means all users who access Co-Branded Site.

 ##### 2021-06-24
 * TODO
     -  read the 'contract discovery' paper again
-    -  combine the ideas
+    -  combine and formalize the ideas  ?
-    -  formalize them

 ##### 2021-06-23
 * TODO